-Their climate-controlled cabins, lodges, and dining halls can serve about 350 guests, with state-of-the-art meeting rooms, a prayer chapel, and many activities in-between the scheduled events.
+Their climate-controlled cabins, lodges, and dining halls can serve about 350 guests, with state-of-the-art meeting rooms and many activities in-between the scheduled events.
 Most of the buildings feature wireless Internet service for your convenience.

 This new arrangement offers many advantages.
 When no one has to go home at night, you'll have more opportunities for fellowship and networking.
 In this intimate setting you can stay up late with your fellow writers and talk, critique each other's work, or just hang out.
 No one has to lose focus by fighting city traffic.
 We can offer more classes, including multi-session tracks that go more in-depth on each topic.